Our story

 Where did Bobi originate?

-In the 1990s, there were bank branches in almost every village.
-Invoice payments were handled by bringing envelopes to banks containing the bills to be paid by each customer.
-The bank staff opened the envelopes and tapped the payments into the information system, after which the money was transferred to the correct recipient.
+In the 1990s, bank branches could be found in almost every village.
+Customers brought their invoices to the bank in envelopes, each one containing the bills they wanted to pay.
+Bank clerks opened the envelopes and entered the payments into the banking system, after which the money was transferred to the intended recipients.

 bobi stamp logo punamusta tarina

-A return box was needed for envelopes called payment envelopes to allow banking transactions without waiting in line.
-Involved in the design was Martti Lehtimäki, who worked as a designer at an advertising agency.
-Lehtimäki designed a stylish, steel return box suitable for the banking hall.
+Envelopes known as payment envelopes required a return box so that customers could handle their banking without having to wait in line.
+One of the people involved in the design of the box was Martti Lehtimäki, who worked as a designer at an advertising agency.
+Lehtimäki designed a stylish steel return box for the bank hall.
 Leinolat Oy – a top expert in sheet metal manufacturing from his hometown – agreed to manufacture the box.
 This was to ensure excellent quality and efficient manufacturing expertise.

 bobi